 Last month I showed you how to take rusty, crusty farm tools and turn them into farmhouse decor.
 For today’s project, I chose two different thrifted planters: (1) a plastic swan found at a local thrift shop (2) a metal tub from my mother.
-Both in solid state, but really don’t look well together as-is and could use a bit of updating.
+Not only are they both in solid state, but also really don’t look well together as-is and could use a bit of updating.

 If you’re not familiar with my faux zinc finish tutorial, you can all the details on how to achieve this look over there.
 Take a minute to catch yourself up to speed…I’ll wait. 🙂 Here’s a close look at my other project.

 These two planters are going to be part of our ginormous patio makeover project.
 I plan to give more details on that later this week, so stop back to see!